 Now it’s ready to send.

-A Few Top Tips When Texting Leads
+A Few Top Tips When Texting Contacts

 Delay Your Responses

-If a lead responds to your text, give it some time before you respond.
+If a contact responds to your text, give it some time before you respond.
 This is important whether you are sending the text yourself or have set up an automated campaign.
 A response right after they respond is too quick.
 It makes it feel automated, which decreases the chances they will respond to you.
-Even if it is automated it still needs to feel direct and authentic if you want to turn that lead into a client.
+Even if it is automated it still needs to feel direct and authentic if you want to turn that contact into a client.

 Ask Simple Questions

 Keep the question portion of the text simple.
 This generally means a question that warrants a quick “yes” or “no” response.
-The easier you make it for the lead, the more likely it is they will engage with you.
+The easier you make it for the contact, the more likely it is they will engage with you.

 Personalize the Message